benedict909/bih-alignment/README.md

 * `mate1_suffix`: the suffix of read pair mate 1 fastq file (e.g. `_1_sequence.txt.gz`)

 * `run_qc`: whether the alignment QC script should be run automatically after alignment is complete [TRUE/FALSE] (default = TRUE)

+With these 4 parameters set you should be able to run the pipeline.
+Further information on each step of the pipeline can be found in the comments of each script.